 You don’t have to be at the beginning.
 Wherever you are in this journey, we can find the right entry point and move forward from there.

-Singer-songwriter Kristof Vesely came to me with fragments of songs, quietly mumbling beautiful lyrics in a deep voice, hiding behind his curly blond hair — ideas that were clearly something, but hadn’t yet found their shape.
+Singer-songwriter Kristof Vesely came to me with fragments of songs, quietly mumbling beautiful lyrics in a deep voice, hiding behind his curly blond hair — ideas that were clearly there, but hadn’t yet found their shape.

 Over time, those sessions evolved into producing his first EP.
 We worked together across every stage: learning how to write better lyrics, composition, melody, developing the songs, finding his artistic voice, shaping the sound, and bringing the recordings to life.